Let’s start from the basics and learn how to become a digital nomad, what it means, and how to travel the world working from anywhere.

 I wanted to live on the road for a while without worrying about making more money, so I preferred to stay on a budget and enjoy my freedom at the very beginning.
 However, I had some low-paying gigs now and then, and I spent a lot of time working from cafes or my Airbnb while traveling, which made me understood that it was the life I have ever wanted.
 I also started a business with a few friends, but I had to let it go because I realized it was not for me, and I regretted spending two months of my time working hard for nothing.
 But, hey, you learn from mistakes.

-My take from that experience is that you set the sail to head towards that direction if you know what you ultimately want.
+My take from that experience is that you set the sail to head in that direction if you know what you ultimately want.

 If you don’t know what you want, you go where the wind takes you, and you run the risk of running in a circle and not going anywhere.
 And that was my biggest mistake, in a way.